Expected learning outcomes

 When the course is completed, the student should have:

-- Possesses advanced knowledge within one specific framework /standard in Risk Management covered by the Master Programme.
+- Possesses advanced knowledge within specific frameworks /standards in Risk Management covered by the Master Programme.

 - Possesses insight and good understanding of the practical work of Risk Management in practical life